esztermazi/code-of-the-sprints-front-end/README.md

 #### BagEnd

-The contacts page with the graphs and the profile will have 2 functionalities: data manipulation from a separated BackEnd project with the user's company details and Lord of the Rings related info from the FrontEnd side.
+The contacts page with the graphs and the profile will have 2 functionalities: data manipulation from a separated BackEnd project with the user's company details and Lord of the Rings related info from the FrontEnd side.</br>
 They are also able to view the company team hierarchy and see through the system with the help of the animated graphs.
-The profile page will also represent company related info as well, with the user's company-related attributes.
+The profile page will also represent company related info as well, with the user's company-related attributes. </br>
 There will be a high score page where they can follow their progress how much point they gained in the games.
 When they gain a certain point it means their quality reaches the expected level.
-If their quality is outstanding then they can get a gold star([leaf of Lorien](https://lotr.fandom.com/wiki/Leaves_of_Lorien)), as well , as [Aragorn](https://en.wikipedia.org/wiki/Aragorn) said: "Not idly do the leaves of Lorien fall".
+If their quality is outstanding then they can get a gold star([leaf of Lorien](https://lotr.fandom.com/wiki/Leaves_of_Lorien)), as well , as [Aragorn](https://en.wikipedia.org/wiki/Aragorn) said:</br>

+<p align="center">"Not idly do the leaves of Lorien fall".<p>

 ### Motivations for building this project: